How to Clean a Porcelain Sink with Baking Soda

 Today, we're working on the kitchen sink.
 This is a part of the home that gets dirty incredibly quickly if it's not kept in check.
 I have a sink deep cleaning task on the calendar each month in Journey to Clean, but I'm a big believer in giving it a quick clean with your dish sponge every time you do dishes as well.
 That goes a long way in keeping the sink clean in between monthly deep cleanings.
 Simply get the whole sink wet and give it a good scrub each time you do the nightly tasks in Journey to Clean!
 (We use these sponges for dishes and love them for both dishes and sink cleaning – they're so durable and can break up just about any kind of gunk imaginable.)

-How to Do a Monthly Porcelain Sink Deep Clean
+How to Clean a Porcelain Sink (Deep Clean)

 But, even with those nightly scrubs, you're still going to have some deep cleaning to do every now and then.
 So, when kitchen week rolls around on my cleaning schedule, this is how I really get our white porcelain sink clean and shiny.